ohmpi/ohmpi/doc/source/source_rst/hardware/hw_pwr.rst

     **Only use DPH5005 with the measurement board v2024**

 .. warning::
     **We sometimes refer to DPS (Digital Power Supply) as a general power supply different from the 12V battery.
-But this does not refer to the DPS5005 component (step down DC/DC).
+But this DOES NOT refer to the DPS5005 component (step down DC/DC).
 The component used in the documentation is the DPH5005 (boost DC/DC converter).**